CCA-Public/scope/README.md

 }
 ```

+Intall the Redis server, for example following [this tutorial from Digital Ocean](https://www.digitalocean.com/community/tutorials/how-to-install-and-configure-redis-on-ubuntu-16-04).
+If you decide to install it in a different server, make sure to check [Redis' security documentation](https://redis.io/topics/security) and include the password into the 'CELERY_BROKER_URL' environment variable, following the `redis://:password@hostname:port/db_number` format.
+For a better level of persistence set 'appendonly' to `yes` in `/etc/redis/redis.conf` and reset the Redis service (`systemctl restart redis`), check [Redis' persistence documentation](https://redis.io/topics/persistence) for more information.

 Create user to own and run the application, log in and make sure you're placed in its home folder:

 ```